luyadev/luya/docs/guide/app-security.md

 ## Strong admin user password policy

-We recommend to enable the {{luya\admin\Module::$strongPasswordPolicy}} property which is availabe since `luya-module-admin` version 1.1.1.
+We recommend to enable the {{luya\admin\Module::$strongPasswordPolicy}} property which is availabe since `luya-module-admin` version 1.1.1 and enabled by default since 1.2.0.
 This property makes sure the user has to enter a strong passwird with: uppercase, lowercase, special chars, digits and numbers with an min length of 8 chars.

 ```php
 'admin' => [